 The Helderberg Nature Reserve’s spokesperson, Mr Owen Witteridge says fire is one of the key characteristics of the Cape Floristic Region.
 It is one of the six plant kingdoms of the world and the one with the most species.
 It consists of approximately 8600 species and 68% of those occur nowhere else in the world.

 ‘Often areas are cut off from natural fire cycles.
 The veld then becomes overgrown and the plants, shrubs and trees struggle to survive and eventually die off.
 A fire gets rid of all the ‘deadwood’ and affords the current seed bank a chance to germinate.
 This is how a new, healthy and uncluttered veld starts a new cycle of growth,’ Witteridge said.

 How does a controlled fire get out of control?

-Mr Mike Porter a wildlife expert from the Noble Foundation Research Institute says safety precautions are of upmost importance when starting a controlled fire.
+Mr Mike Porter a wildlife expert from the Noble Research Institute says safety precautions are of upmost importance when starting a controlled fire.

 ‘Management is not finished after a burn is extinguished,’ Porter says.

 Despite these precautions experts say it is possible for an ‘extinguished’ fire to reignite.
 A gust of wind can easily reignite a fire.